CognizantOpenSource/maqs-java/docs/MAQS_1/database/DatabaseBaseTest.md

 # <img src="resources/MAQS.jpg" height="32" width="32"> BaseDatabaseTest

 ## Overview
-JMAQS provides support for testing databases.
+MAQS provides support for testing databases.

 ## BaseDatabaseTest
 BaseDatabaseTest is an abstract test class you can extend.
 Extending the class allows you to automatically use MAQS's database testing capabilities.